-Last Updated 1/11/2019
+Last Updated 10/14/2021

 Overview: There are several key reasons that many people fail to obtain earthquake insurance to protect themselves and their property.
-High cost and limited coverage is the primary deterrent to purchasing earthquake insurance.
+High cost and limited coverage are the primary deterrents to purchasing earthquake insurance.
 Those that purchase earthquake insurance are typically the ones most at risk from earthquakes—a phenomenon called “adverse selection.”
 Moreover, as earthquakes are low-frequency, high peril events, consumers typically take earthquake insurance for granted until they experience a significant earthquake.
-Other reasons that consumers may be hesitant to purchase earthquake coverage include confusion about what is covered in insurance agreements, false hope for federal assistance, and lack of priority.
+Other reasons that consumers may be hesitant to purchase earthquake coverage include confusion about what is covered in insurance agreements, misplaced hope for federal assistance, and lack of priority.

 Earthquake insurance is important because it decreases the post-earthquake loss burden on individuals, businesses and society in general.
 Insurance serves as an important tool in transferring the risk of earthquake damage and funding recovery efforts.
 Its function as a pre-disaster funding tool limits the economic impact of post-disaster recovery to individuals, businesses and government.
 Insurers pay for earthquake losses from funds pooled via insured premiums that are set in proportion to the risk, thus allowing for financial diversification of risk.
-Insurers preotect themselves from the financial instability caused by adverse selection by limiting the amount of risk they will accept from any one region.
+Insurers protect themselves from the financial instability caused by adverse selection by limiting the amount of risk they will accept from any one region.
 As a result, risk is spread among many insurers.

-The guide also defines common earthquake coverages and exclusions.
+The consumer guide also defines common earthquake coverages and exclusions.
 For example, earthquake insurance typically only covers direct damage to the property resulting from the shaking of an earthquake.
 Indirect damage, such as fire and water damage from burst gas and water pipes is covered under a homeowners policy.
 Damage to vehicles would be covered under an auto policy.
 Earthquake coverage is usually subjected to two separate deductibles, typically 10-15 percent of the cost of rebuilding the home and the home’s contents.

 The NAIC Property and Casualty (C) Committee serves as a forum for discussing issues and solutions related to earthquakes.
 Of recent interest has been how induced earthquakes differ from natural earthquakes.
-The new USGS One-Year Seismic Hazard Forecast has prompted catastrophe vendors to update their models.
+The 2018 USGS One-Year Seismic Hazard Forecast prompted catastrophe vendors to update their models.
 These updates allow insurers a better grasp on how induced seismicity impacts their portfolio results.

 Mitigation efforts for induced and natural earthquakes should be viewed differently.
 Induced seismic hazard is fluid and can easily change before higher building codes are enacted.
 Additionally, induced earthquakes have been linked to known human activities that are themselves regulated at the state and national levels.
 As such, experts have advised that reducing induced seismicity at the source may be the best prevention measure.